5 Super Inspirational Runners Stories

 In 1979, she entered the Boston marathon as an unknown and won in a time of 2:35:15, beating the course record by over eight minutes.

 In 1984 Joanie was a favorite to win the US Olympic Marathon Trials, but she injured her knee severely on a long training run.
 She was forced to undergo arthroscopic knee surgery only 17 days before the race.
 Recovering from the surgery faster than expected and running through pain, she started and won the trials race by 30 seconds.

 Three months later in Los Angeles, she won the first ever women’s Olympic Marathon in 2:24:52, cementing her status as a legend.

 Samuelson held her American record of 2:21:21 from her 1985 Chicago Marathon win for 18 years.

 Despite years of battling injury, she continues to display impressive longevity, having run under 2:50 for the marathon twice since age 50, breaking 50+ age group records.

 The story about Joan Benoit Samuelson is one of the most inspirational runner’s stories.

 Best known for his epic duel with Alberto Salazar in the 1982 Boston Marathon, Dick Beardsley’s path through running wasn’t always perfectly smooth.

-But then Dick ran into a string of very bad luck.
+But then Dick ran into a string of terrible luck.
 In 1989, he nearly died in a farm accident and took five months to recover.
-Between 1992 and 1993, he was involved in three awful car accidents and hospitalized for back and neck injuries.
-He underwent back surgery three times and knee surgery once.
+Between 1992 and 1993, he was involved in three terrible car accidents and hospitalized for back and neck injuries.
+He underwent back surgery three times, and knee surgery once.